CircleShift/tnsl-lang/README.md

 ![TNSL Logo](./logo/tnsl-logo.svg)

 # tnsl-lang
 This is the base repository for the tnsl language, and includes the standard compiler implementation, specification, and libtnsl implementation.
-The specification and compiler are licenced under the CDDL-1.0 (LICENCE.md), while libtnsl is dual-licenced under both the CDDL-1.0 (LICENCE.md) and BSD-3-Clause (libtnsl/LICENCE-BSD3.md).
+The specification and compiler are licenced under the CDDL-1.0 ([LICENCE.md](./LICENCE.md)), while libtnsl is dual-licenced under both the CDDL-1.0 ([LICENCE.md](./LICENCE.md)) and BSD-3-Clause ([LICENCE-BSD3.md](./libtnsl/LICENCE-BSD3.md)).

 ## tnsl specification

-Under the folder `spec` is the TNSL language's specification.
+Under the folder `spec` is the [TNSL language specification](./spec/README.md).
 It has been broken up into chapters in markdown format.
-Any sub-folders are details on other related projects such as libtnsl (the standard library) and tnslc (the default compiler).
+Any sub-folders are details on other related projects such as [libtnsl](./spec/libtnsl/README.md) (the standard library) and [tnslc](./spec/tnslc/README.md) (the default compiler).

 	Current specification version:
 	0.0.1